 Holes With Hardware Cloth

-One of the cheapest types of ventilation are holes drilled into the side of the coop.
+One of the cheapest types of ventilation is holes drilled into the side of the coop.
 These holes are usually placed along the top of the coop and covered from the inside with hardware cloth.
 These vents are significant for people who live in mild climates and can be installed into any coop.
 The only downside is that they can’t be closed, so drilling them too low is not an option.

 Every chicken coop should have a few windows with a hardware cloth screen.
 Windows are fantastic for letting in light, allowing you to see in, and as ventilation.
 You could even add windows on opposite walls to create a cross-ventilation chicken coop.
 Cross-ventilation is excellent for hot and humid summers.
 It allows for a breeze to come right through your coop and wick away moisture.
 It also can cool your chickens and get rid of smells.

 You can get small windows at any hardware store in a variety of sizes.
 And if you are looking for recycled materials, you can often find them for free.

 Screen doors can give your chickens many of the same benefits as a window.
 They allow for lots of sunlight and air to get into your coop, and they are inexpensive.
 Screens doors are available at any home improvement warehouse, and you can also salvage them for free.
 If you choose to use a screen door, don’t forget to add another solid door for protection as well.
 Some people even decide to replace the flimsy screen with hardware cloth to be sure that their chickens are kept safe.

 Another option for a cross-ventilation chicken coop is to have removable siding.
 These coops can be a little more challenging to build, but they are beneficial for hot weather.
 If you make two sides of the coop removable, then your coop can have hardware cloth sides.
 This method allows for the maximum amount of ventilation.
 But when you put the sides back on for winter, make sure no drafts are coming in.